 Rationale

 As historians, children will learn lessons from history to influence the decisions they make in their lives in the future.
 As part of our school ethos, we aim to inspire our children and encourage their skills of enquiry whilst nurturing their curiosity about their local area and the world around them.
 We aim to broaden our children’s horizons to better understand the world in the context of history.
-We do this through our Knowledge of the World driver and our topic based learning.
-Emphasis is placed on analytical thinking and questioning and children demonstrate a coherent knowledge and understanding of the subject.
+During our history lessons, emphasis is placed on analytical thinking and questioning and children demonstrate a coherent knowledge and understanding of the subject.

 Aims